 Rome Prize winners are the core of the Academy's residential community, which also includes Affiliated Fellows, Residents and Visiting Artists and Visiting Scholars.

 Owing to the fluctuating dollar/euro exchange rate and the high cost of living in Rome, the stipends offered may not cover all expenses.
 This is especially true for Rome Prize winners who come to Rome with families.
 The American Academy in Rome welcomes spouses/companions and children of Rome Prize winners.
 However, Fellows with families live in subsidized apartments for which they pay rent, and pay for meals of family members.
 Thus they often incur expenses that exceed the Fellow’s stipend, so those wishing to bring their families are advised to supplement their stipends with additional funds.

 Eleven-month fellowships generally begin at the Academy in early-September and end at the beginning of August.
-Winners of six-month fellowships may choose to begin in early-September and end in early-March or begin in early-February and end in early-August.
+Winners of six-month fellowships may choose to begin in early-September and end in early-March or begin in January and end in July.

 -Applicants for all Rome Prize fellowships, except those applying for the National Endowment for the Humanities post-doctoral fellowship, must be United States citizens at the time of the application.